Learn more about the difference between Cash and Accrual methods for QuickBooks Online.

 Change the method on a report

-To see the difference another accounting method will make in your reporting, you can customize an individual report to use a different accounting method and compare the results.
+To see the difference another accounting method will make in your reporting, you can customise an individual report to use a different accounting method and compare the results.

 To change the method used on an individual report: